MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/switch-to-monthly-enterprise-channel.md

 ```
 3. Create an application on Configuration Manager, following your regular process.
 Do not use the Office Installation Wizard, as we do not need a full configuration file and no source files.
 A few notes:
     - The command line is **setup.exe /configure switch_to_MEC.xml**.
 Adjust the name of the configuration file to match yours.
     - Use the Detection Method shown below.
-It will check if the intend to switch channels has been injected correctly.
+It will check if the intent to switch channels has been injected correctly.
         - **Setting Type**: Registry
          - **Hive**: HKEY_LOCAL_MACHINE
          - **Key**: setup.exe /configure UpdateChannel_MEC.xml